infinity0/msg-notes/causal/index.rst

 means recipients will interpret it differently from what the author intended.
 We must guarantee not only a message's contents, but its context as well.

-We work under the premise that members should be able to send messages without requiring approval from other parties.
-The basic distributed case is where two members each publish a message with the same context o, call them a, b, without having seen the other message first.
-Interpreting these messages within a total (linear) order, WLOG say (a, b), would change the context of b, adding a into it.
-So a total order cannot preserve context, under the no-approval premise.
+One nice property is that members should be able to send messages without requiring approval from other parties, or equivalently, potentially having messages rejected by others.
+Another nice property is to have a total (linear) order for our messages that is globally consistent.
+However, this is impossible if we want to preserve context and also retain the no-approval/no-rejection premise.
+Proof: the basic distributed case is where two members each publish a message with the same context O, call these a, b, without having seen the other message first.
+Forcing these into a total order, WLOG say (O, a, b), would add a to the apparent context of b, potentially causing it to be interpreted incorrectly.
+Note that this holds regardless of how the total order is formed - including e.g. by reflecting all messages via a server or leader - as long as we don't require approvals or allow rejections.

-If we abandon the no-approval premise, and use a consensus algorithm to approve messages, then we achieve a total order.
-However, this requires interaction with other members of the session *for every single message*; this makes it extremely difficult to work in an asynchronous scenario.
-Rejections must be handled manually - automatic retries are effectively a context rebinding attack upon yourself - we believe this is not a reasonable user experience.
+If we abandon the no-approval premise, then we can achieve a context-preserving total order, by using a consensus mechanism to approve one message at a time in sequence.
+However, this has several downsides.
+It requires interaction with other members of the session *for every single message*, which is not feasible in an asynchronous scenario.
+Rejections must be handled manually (automatic retries are effectively a context rebinding attack upon yourself [#Narej]) but we consider this an unacceptable user experience.
 Finally, the guarantees of consensus algorithms are much lower than the computational security guarantees on context in our system.
-Therefore, we will not discuss these further, but other projects are welcome to do so.

-(In other words, if we don't use a consensus mechanism for approving/rejecting messages, then the underlying history graph is a partial order - *even if* we have a server or leader to linearise events.)

-From these initial considerations, we choose a causal order for representing the relationships between messages, with a secondary total order with weaker guarantees used only for user interface purposes.
+So, we retain the no-approval premise and a partial order to represent the true underlying history.
 We explore how to execute session mechanics and achieve security properties using this structure.
+We ignore approaches based on consensus algorithms.
+However, total orders are easier for users to interpret, so we do explore linearisations of the partial order, but only for user interface purposes and not to reason about the relative ordering of messages.

-As will be discussed, some of these strategies may be viewed as performance penalties, such as temporarily preventing certain messages from being shown; applications that can accept weaker ordering guarantees, such as streaming non-sensitive video, may prefer to avoid this and choose a different scheme.
+As will be discussed, some of the sub-strategies may be viewed as performance penalties, such as temporarily preventing certain messages from being shown;
+applications that can accept weaker ordering guarantees, such as streaming non-sensitive video, may prefer to avoid this and choose a different scheme.

 Some key-rotation ratchets implicitly preserve context, since the dependencies of which previous keys are used to protect each message matches the actual